Submitting an Expense Claim

 How to complete the expense claim form

-- Complete the form as far as you are able, ensuring you note the purpose of the claim e.g Conference fee (include the name of conference) or study name the claim relates to, attach relevant original receipts, evidence of exchange rates, (if known) add the GL or Project code the claim will be charge to.
+- Complete the form as far as you are able, ensuring you note the purpose of the claim e.g participant travel costs or study name the claim relates to, attach relevant original receipts, evidence of exchange rates, (if known) and add the GL or Project code the claim will be charge to.

-- Print out and sign the form in the claimant’s signature field, (only wet signatures are accepted) do not send scanned copies of the claim as they will be rejected.
-Where required your line manager or supervisor should sign in the supervisor check field (wet signature) to authorise it
+- Print out and sign the form in the claimant’s signature field, (only wet signatures are accepted) Where required the Budget Holder check should be signed (wet signature) to authorise it

 - Send completed forms to the NDCN accounts team to process